dojwun/doj-casino/README.md

 ## Casino Inside Track
-- Inside Track: (bet on virtual racehorses with a casino membership and a $100 min bet)
+- Inside Track: (bet on virtual racehorses with a casino membership and a 100 min chip bet)

 **[preview](https://streamable.com/m5eyk)**